NonOfficialOS/studyGit/studyGit/readme.txt

 Git tracks change of files.
 Creating a new branch is quick on dev branch.
 Creating a new branch is quick and simple.
+Creating a new branch dev for testing no fast forward merge.